blabel3/e-mission/README.md

 WHACK 2018 Project by ~

-Reduce emissions, havbe a blast.
+Reduce emissions, have a blast.